mikesol/purescript-deku-realworld/wiki/hooks.md

 main = runInBody app
 ```

 Dynamic elements, like lists, can be created with `dyn` and can be addressed with the `useMailboxed` hook.
+Removal of dynamic elements is accomplished with the `useRemoval` hook.

 [Try Me](https://try.purescript.org/?github=/mikesol/purescript-deku-realworld/main/gh-examples/Hooks3.purs)
 ```purescript